Sandeep9347/VLSI-LAB-EXP-5/README.md

-SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE
+#  EXPERIMENT-SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE

+# DATE:

-AIM:
+# AIM:

-To simulate and synthesis finite state machine using Xilinx ISE.
+To simulate and synthesis finite state machine using vivado ISE.

-APPARATUS REQUIRED:
+# APPARATUS REQUIRED:

-Xilinx 14.7
+vivado 14.7
 Spartan6 FPGA

 PROCEDURE:
-STEP:1 Start the Xilinx navigator, Select and Name the New project.
+STEP:1 Start the vivado navigator, Select and Name the New project.
 STEP:2 Select the device family, device, package and speed.
 STEP:3 Select new source in the New Project and select Verilog Module as the Source type.
 STEP:4 Type the File Name and Click Next and then finish button.
 Type the code and save it.